FocalPointLabs/CASSANDRA_FDI-Founder-Delusion-Index-AI-Game/README.md

 ## Notes

-- Scores are a mix of keyword heuristics (computed server-side) and LLM evaluation (Cerebras).
-The Oracle is not a real investor.
+- Scores are a mix of keyword heuristics (computed server-side) and LLM evaluation (Cerebras.)
 - The leaderboard resets weekly, ranked by composite score.
 - Onboarding profile data (name, follower count, motivation) is stored in Supabase and cached in localStorage.
+ *CASSANDRA/The Oracle is not a real investor.
+All game results are satire.*

 ---